iron0012/tdhopper.com/content/articles/2015-09-11-notes-on-gibbs-sampling-in-hierarchial-dirichlet-process-models.md

     \end{cases}
 \\]

 My notes on derivation the final equation (34) for sampling $k$ are in rough shape.
-I intend to follow this with a post on that.
-In the mean time, you can see [Shuyo's post](https://shuyo.wordpress.com/2012/08/15/hdp-lda-updates/), [his implementation](https://github.com/shuyo/iir/blob/a6203a7523970a4807beba1ce3b9048a16013246/lda/hdplda2.py#L242-L270), and equation 7 in [this paper](http://arxiv.org/pdf/1201.1657v1.pdf).
+I intend to follow this with a post on that. (_Update: [here](http://stiglerdiet.com/blog/2015/Sep/16/notes-on-gibbs-sampling-in-hierarchical-dirichlet-process-models-part-2/)_) In the mean time, you can see [Shuyo's post](https://shuyo.wordpress.com/2012/08/15/hdp-lda-updates/), [his implementation](https://github.com/shuyo/iir/blob/a6203a7523970a4807beba1ce3b9048a16013246/lda/hdplda2.py#L242-L270), and equation 7 in [this paper](http://arxiv.org/pdf/1201.1657v1.pdf).